What Is the Prix de l’Arc de Triomphe?

-- Consider outside shots – The favourites will likely capture most of your attention but spare some time to look at horses with longer odds, too.
-Firstly, favourites don’t always win – like 2020’s Enable, who only managed sixth.
+The favourites will likely capture most of your attention but spare some time to look at horses with longer odds, too.
+Firstly, favourites don’t always win – Enable was the strong favourite to win the 2020 Arc, but only managed sixth.
 But you can also bet each way.
 Even when paying out at a fraction of the winning odds, this can sometimes be more lucrative than picking the outright winner.

 Prix de l’Arc de Triomphe Records

 With so much prize money at stake, the Prix de l’Arc de Triomphe attracts a lot of attention and a lot of top runners.
 This has resulted in some very impressive feats over the years, with jockeys striving to have their names etched into the history books.